UlyssesJoyceJr/STATES/README.md

                             accum_value = initializer
                             for x in it:
                                 accum_value = function(accum_value, x)
-                                return accum_value

-# Above, a file is read in, the data is put into a list - of which, is called statesData, which - contains a sub-list
-# That is, a sub-list for every row of data, with the elements in the order indicated in the referenced table, per module_item_id=80878
-# Each data element in each sublist, are requested, is represented by the data type indicated in the referenced table, per module_item_id=80878

-# Additionally, a built-in function, per docs.python.org - is initiated - of which uses lambda to calculate the sum of the data elements in the requested order

                 SumOfStatePopulation = reduce(lambda x, y: x+y, Population)
                 SumOfStateElectoralVotes = reduce(lambda x, y: x+y, ElectoralVotes)
                 SumOfStateHighwayMiles = reduce(lambda x, y: x+y, HighwayMiles)